Chvxt3r/Certification_Notes/pnpt/linux_PrivEsc.md

 # Escalation Path: NFS Root Squashing
 ## Summary
 `no_root_squash` or `root_squash` is designed to manage your permissions when mounting an NFS share. `no_root_squash` means you get to keep your root privileges when you mount an NFS share.
-We can use this to our advantage by creating a script from our attack machine that set's a SUID bit on /bin/bash and executing it as root on the target system.
+We can use this to our advantage by creating a script from our attack machine with the `SUID` bit set and executing it as root on the target system.
 ## Enumeration
 We look for `no_root_squash` in `/etc/exports`.
 ```